 “What’s the realistic worst-case scenario here?”
 I had a therapist ask me this question years ago, which was life-changing.
 I felt anxious about the trip mentioned above because I didn’t want to leave Nora for a week.
 What’s the realistic worst-case scenario?
 When I thought about it, I feared I’d feel guilty for being away.
 Once I had an idea of what was really making me afraid, I could mentally process that I was leaving her in capable hands and couldn’t let mom guilt get in my way.

 As a teenager, I ordered chicken fingers at almost every restaurant I visited.
 I was hesitant to try new foods, making it difficult to fully enjoy travel.
 I mostly grew out of it, but I still have to challenge myself to be adventurous and do unfamiliar things.
-I ask the same question above: “What’s the realistic worst-case scenario here?”
+Also, I ask the same question above: “What’s the realistic worst-case scenario here?”
 I tried oysters while in France — something I swore I’d never do! — but part of the beauty of travel is being flexible.

 Have Firm Boundaries